aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 Commands are special markdown files that must live within the `.claude/commands` folder, and can be used as custom slash commands.

-- For example, a `.claude/commands/goal.md` can be invoked via the `/goal` slash command.
+- For example, a `.claude/commands/goal.md` can be invoked via the `/goal` slash command, and it acts like a really big prompt to claude, giving it all the markdown content.

 > [!NOTE]
 > The main use case of commands is to prompt for repetitive tasks like linting, testing, or adding documentation.
 You can also do neat stuff like dynamically add arguments and interpolate bash commands in these markdown files.